-The Group had MKD 2,123,542 thousand deposits (only deposits with maturity more than 3months) and cash in bank as at 31 December 2020, 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 21,235 thousand annually, while similar decrease would have caused the same decrease in interest received.
-Amount of cash in banks is MKD 1,533,218 thousand as at 31 December 2019, therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 15,332 thousand annually, while similar decrease would have caused the same decrease in interest received.
+The Company had MKD 1,954,582 thousand deposits (only deposits with maturity more than 3 months) and cash in bank as at 31 December 2021, 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 17,591 thousand annually, resulting in increase of profit after tax, by same amount, while similar decrease would have caused the same decrease in profit after tax.
+The amount of deposits was MKD 2,115,179 thousand (only deposits with maturity more than 3 months) and cash in bank as at 31 December 2020.
+Therefore 1% rise in market interest rate would have caused (ceteris paribus) the interest received to increase with approximately MKD 19,037 thousand annually, resulting in increase of profit after tax, by same amount while similar decrease would have caused the same decrease in profit after tax.